psuanm5030/FF_Yahoo/README.md

 * Naming conventions - Still working on harmonizing the field names and optimizing the database.

 ### Thanks
-1. Thanks to [Andrew Martin](https://github.com/almartin82/yahoo_roster_extract) who got me started with even making this possible.
+1. Thanks to [Andrew Martin's Repository](https://github.com/almartin82/yahoo_roster_extract) which got me started with even making this possible.
 His original implementation, while very script-focused, got me where I am today.
 I spent lots of time reviewing how he authenticated and parsed the data.
 Wouldn't be here without him!
-2. Thanks to stack overflow for all the learning!
+2. Thanks to SO for all the learning!
 3. Thanks to [PyCharm](https://www.jetbrains.com/pycharm/) for being an awesome tool and making this easier to do!
 3. Thanks to [Yahoo!
 Fantasy API Node Module](http://yfantasysandbox.herokuapp.com/) for putting together something that I admire.
 I didn't use this enough, but its a great resource.
 If you are looking to extend this, take a look!